tiny-giraffes/life-beacon-360/README.md

 ### Debugging

 - Mobile client logs can be viewed in Android Studio's Logcat
+- Web client can be debugged using browser developer tools
 - Server logs appear in the terminal where the server is running

 ## Security Notes